-There are several different things you should consider before building a house, from the cost of materials to building permits and regulations.
+It would be best to consider several different things before building a house, from the cost of materials to building permits and regulations.
 This article will give you an overview of what you need to know about each.
 You may also want to explore the benefits of Owner-building and what you can expect.
 After reading this article, you will be well-equipped to make an informed decision.
-Listed below are some of the most important things to consider when building a house.
+Below are some of the most important things to consider when building a house.

-Before you can start building a house, you must first have a set of architect plans approved by the appropriate authorities.
-You can also hire a contractor to help you prepare all documents for submission to planning authorities.
-Although the process may take only a few weeks, it can be long if you have complicated plans.
-After you have your architect plans approved, you must have them placed on the construction site so that it can be inspected.
+Before you can start building a house, the appropriate authorities must approve a set of architectural plans.
+You can also hire a contractor to help prepare all documents for submission to planning officers.
+Although the process may take only a few weeks, it can be extended if you have complicated plans.
+After you approve your architect’s programs, you must have them placed on the construction site so they can be inspected.

 A building permit is valid for six months or a year.
-You must start your construction within these timeframes or your permit will expire.
+You must start construction within these timeframes, or your passport will expire.
 This is different for each county and city.
 Also, remember that you cannot pull a building permit yourself if you are renting out your property.
 If you are not sure, you can hire a building inspector.
-Building permits are required for all kinds of construction projects, so make sure to have one for the type of property you’re planning.
+Building permits are required for all construction projects, so have one for the type of property you’re planning.

-There are a number of design regulations that govern the construction of a new house.
+Several design regulations govern the construction of a new house.
 These regulations affect the design of the building and are a must for the construction process.
-They restrict how large and how many stories a building can be, the type of roof, and other aspects of a home.
+They restrict how large and many stories a building can be, the type of roof, and other aspects of a home.
 They also regulate where you can build your house.
 By following the regulations, you can have peace of mind that your new home is safe, comfortable, and energy efficient.

 The first set of regulations governs the location of accessory structures.
-They must be at least 10 feet behind the principle structure.
+They must be at least 10 feet behind the principal design.
 If an accessory structure needs to be located close to a street, it must be screened or detached from the main building.
-Accessory structures may only be two stories high or 30 feet tall.
-A new house may be larger than an older one, but it cannot alter the neighborhood character.
-However, the size of a new house must not increase the density of an existing neighborhood.
+Accessory facilities may only be two stories high or 30 feet tall.
+A new house may be larger than an older one but cannot alter the neighborhood character.
+However, the size of a new home must not increase the density of an existing neighborhood.

 Cost of materials

 While home construction may seem expensive at first, the cost of materials to build a house is typically around $50 per square foot.
 As such, a 2,000-square-foot house would cost about $100,000 in materials.
 While this price seems high, it is not nearly as expensive as hiring a professional home builder.
-If you’re familiar with general contracting or specialized skills, you can save a significant amount of money on your home building project.
+If you’re familiar with general contracting or specialized skills, you can save significant money on your home-building project.

-The cost of building a new home is higher than buying a pre-owned property.
+Building a new home costs more than buying a pre-owned property.
 While many of us think of traditional construction materials, there are some innovative ways to lower the price of a new home.
 One way is to use recycled materials.
 A few materials that will still stand the test of time are paper and cardboard.
 Wooden scraps are one such material.
 Moreover, many construction companies will accept materials made from recycled or salvaged materials.

 There are several advantages to becoming an owner-builder.
-For starters, you will be able to save money by doing some of the work yourself.
+You can save money by doing some of the work yourself.
 While you might not have to spend as much on construction materials as you would if you hired a general contractor, you may also save money by handling some aspects of the construction yourself.
 Besides, you’ll be able to control the quality of materials better.
-However, as with any other project, an owner-builder should have adequate budgeting skills, as well as be able to provide payment and materials.
+However, as with any other project, an owner-builder should have adequate budgeting skills and be able to provide payment and materials.

-An advantage of being an owner-builder is that you have complete control of the project.
+An advantage of being an owner-builder is having complete control of the project.
 You can design the entire house, from the layout to the interior decor.
-You can also choose the location and style of your house.
-You can even be hands-on in the construction process if you are comfortable with it.
-There are some drawbacks to owner-builder loans, but if you’re a well-versed home buyer, it may be worthwhile.
+You can also choose the location and style of your home.
+You can even be hands-on in construction if you are comfortable with it.
+There are some drawbacks to owner-builder loans, but it may be worthwhile if you’re a well-versed home buyer.